Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Introduction

 To explore this question, we examine two complementary experimental regimes: \begin{enumerate}[label=\textbf{(\Alph*)}] \item \textbf{Idealized regime:} we assume that the DM is perfectly learned, thus isolating the statistical inference errors induced by aMC from errors due to imperfect training; \item \textbf{Realistic regime:} the DM is trained from biased data, reflecting practical settings. \end{enumerate}

 Our main contributions are the following: \begin{itemize}[wide, labelindent=0pt] \item We present a unified review of existing approaches that integrate Diffusion Models into annealed Monte Carlo to build Boltzmann Generators.
 These methods exploit the sequence of marginal distributions induced by the DM's denoising process as intermediate densities in aMC.
 In idealized regime \ref{item:setting_perfect}, we show that such DM-informed constructions consistently outperform traditional aMC designs. \item We further analyze strategies that leverage the conditional structure of the denoising process, which is naturally available from DMs.
 In practice, this is achieved through Gaussian approximations of the conditional distributions between consecutive noise levels.
 We distinguish \emph{first-order} approximations, which match only the conditional mean, from \emph{second-order} approximations, which also incorporate covariance information.
 In idealized setting \ref{item:setting_perfect}, we find that first-order approximations offer no improvement over a naive, correlation-free baseline (i.e., using marginal densities alone), despite additional access to exact knowledge of conditional means, whereas second-order approximations yield substantial performance gains. \item We propose a complementary alternative to Gaussian approximations by introducing deterministic transport maps.
 Importantly, these maps integrate seamlessly into the aMC framework and require only access to the previously mentioned conditional mean.
 In idealized regime \ref{item:setting_perfect}, this deterministic approach achieves performance comparable to second-order stochastic methods, at the cost of a small computational overhead, but without requiring covariance estimates. \item In realistic regime \ref{item:setting_practical}, where all DM's components are learned from data, we observe a significant performance degradation across all DM-based aMC-BG methods compared to idealized regime \ref{item:setting_perfect}.
-Our empirical results indicate that this gap could primarily be due to inaccuracies the approximation of intermediate DM's densities. \end{itemize}
+Our empirical results indicate that this gap could primarily be due to inaccurate approximations of DM's densities. \end{itemize} Although BGs are often benchmarked on molecular systems, we instead focus on controlled yet challenging Gaussian mixture distributions.
+These widely used targets enable systematic comparison under precisely controlled levels of difficulty \citep{Grenioux2025improving, Noble2024learned}, and crucially allow exact computation of the quantities required in idealized setting \ref{item:setting_perfect}.